-Tenby South Beach looks out to Caldey Island backed by sand dunes, it is a popular sandy beach which can be accessed at low and high tide.
+Tenby South Beach looks out to Caldey Island backed by sand dunes, it is a popular sandy beach that can be accessed at low and high tide.

 Things to do in the Area

 There are a number of large nearby tourist attractions.
-These include The Dinosaur Park on the way to St Florence; Heatherton Sports Country Park is a mile further along the same road and Manor House Wildlife Park, owned by Anna Ryder Richardson of Changing Rooms fame, is on the opposite side of the road.
+These include The Dinosaur Park on the way to St Florence; Heatherton Sports Country Park is a mile further along the same road and Manor House Wildlife Park is on the opposite side of the road.
 In the opposite direction is the Folly Farm theme park.
-Finally there is paintball heaven at Battlefield Live in Llanteg, 8 miles to the east.
+Finally, there is paintball heaven at Battlefield Live in Llanteg, 8 miles to the east.

 Out of season, there are various annual attractions including the Tenby Arts Festival in the last week of September and the Tenby Blues Festival in mid-November.